Azure/azure-quickstart-templates/active-directory-new-domain-sql/README.md

 This template allows you to deploy a Windows VM (default name adPDC) with a new Active Directory forest/domain.
 This is done by Desired State Configuration (CreateADPDC.ps1.zip).
 The second VM with SQL (default name adPDC) is configured powershell script (skrypt.ps1).
 The scripts must be in stored in a azure blob storage.

-You can connect to the AD by Remote Desktop (modify default FQDN armadsqltst.westeurope.cloudapp.azure.com).
+You can connect to the AD by Remote Desktop (by your domainName.location.cloudapp.azure.com eg.: armadsqltst.westeurope.cloudapp.azure.com).
 Default username: adarmtest\adAdministrator
 Default password (please change it, but please notice that the password, SQLusername, SQL installation file and adPDC IP is also hardcoded in skrypt.ps1): Pa##w0rd